buildkite/docs/pages/apis/graphql/cookbooks/packages.md

 ## List organization registries

-List the first 50 package registries in the organization.
+List the first 50 registries in the organization.

 ```graphql
 query getOrganizationRegistries {